Ethnographic Research – Project Objectives

 Since ethnographic research is about observing people in a natural setting, our team spend three days at a large CSR center in Missouri.
 We sat with 12 customer service folks and were able to listen to each of their incoming calls for an hour.
 We also followed up by asking for ratings of specific systems to further understand key pain points.

 This approach allowed us to gain a perspective on the following:

 - How much time the average call lasted

-- What systems and programs needed to be accessed for a range of issues such as cancelling a check, updating a password, transferring funds, etc…
+- What systems and programs needed to be accessed for a range of issues such as canceling a check, updating a password, transferring funds, etc…

 - Understanding which tasks took the most time and why

 - How having multiple software systems was impacting learning curves and worker morale